Power law tails and non Markovian dynamics in open quantum systems: An exact solution from Keldysh field theory: Keldysh theory for Bosonic system

 and the distribution function $F_{l}(\omega)$ .
 All the results of this paper will depend on properties of $J(\omega)$ and not on other microscopic details of the baths.
 In that sense, we can simply think of different kinds of baths being represented by different $J(\omega)$, and the results obtained here are applicable to a large class of systems .
-We discuss the cases of some other physically relevant $J(\omega)$ in Appendix A. For our particular case, the bath spectral function~\cite{Abhishek2016}, \beq J(\omega) = \Theta(4t_B^2-\omega^2)\frac{2}{t_{B}} \sqrt{1-\frac{\omega^2}{4t^2_{B}}}, \eeq has a square root derivative singularity at the band edges $\omega =\pm 2t_B$.
+For our particular case, we will mainly focus on $1-$d semi-infinite bath given by the Hamiltonian (\ref{bath_eigen}) which is diagonalized in the quasi-momentum basis $\alpha$ with the eigen-energies, $\Omega_{\alpha} = -2t_B \cos(\alpha)$.
+In this formalism, baths are assumed to have infinite number of degrees of freedom so that their energy spectrum is continuous and $\kappa_{\alpha}$ is proportional to the eigen-function of $H_b$ at the first site of the bath, $\kappa_{\alpha} = \sqrt{2/\pi} \sin(\alpha) $.
+Using equation (\ref{bathspec_def}) we then get, \beq J(\omega) = \Theta(4t_B^2-\omega^2)\frac{2}{t_{B}} \sqrt{1-\frac{\omega^2}{4t^2_{B}}}, \eeq has a square root derivative singularity at the band edges $\omega =\pm 2t_B$ where $|2 t_B| < |\mu_l | ~\forall ~ l ~,$ to avoid BEC forming in the baths.
+We discuss the cases of some other physically relevant $J(\omega)$ in section \ref{sec:diss_noise}.
 Writing the components of self energy matrix explicitly, we have

 Inverting the kernel in the action (\ref{action_diss}) we obtain exact expressions for the 1-particle Greens' function of the bosons.
 Using this, we calculate equal time observables (e.g. current, occupation number ) as well as unequal time observables (e.g. current current correlation functions) in the steady state.
 Green's functions and current-current correlators in the steady state show power law tails indicative of non-Markovian dynamics of the system.
 In the next section, we work in real time domain and connect the Keldysh formalism with the widely used stochastic Schrodinger equation~\citep{qnt_osc_stochastic} formalism.